nikodunk/blog/content/how-to-chain-functions-with-await-async.md

   let courseEmail = await getAssociatedEmailOfCourseWithCourseId(courseId);        // async
-  let savePromiseDone = await saveToCloudFirestore(fields, courseEmail, courseId); // async, will wait to run until courseEmail is defined let emailPromiseDone = await sendEmailInSendgrid(fields, courseEmail);           // async, will wait to run until courseEmail is defined if (savePromiseDone && emailPromiseDone) { res.send() }                          // sync, but will wait until emailDonePromise and saveDonePromise are defined.
+  let savePromiseDone = await saveToCloudFirestore(fields, courseEmail, courseId); // async, will wait to run until courseEmail is defined let emailPromiseDone = await sendEmailInSendgrid(fields, courseEmail);           // async, will wait to run until courseEmail is defined if (savePromiseDone && emailPromiseDone) { res.send() }                          // sync, but will wait until emailPromiseDone and savePromiseDone are defined
 });

 // helper functions